mozilla/extension-workshop/src/content/documentation/manage/updating-your-extension.md

 `addons[*].updates[*].applications.gecko`

-Applications objects specify compatibility information for a specific browser.
+`applications` objects specify compatibility information for a specific browser.
 They must be object literals, and can have these properties:

 <!-- Table -->